ni/nimi-python/CONTRIBUTING.md

 1. Make your change.
 1. Verify all tests, including the new ones, pass.
 1. Update CHANGELOG.md for customer-visible changes.
-    * If the change applies to all generated driver bindings, put the change into the **ALL** section
+    * If the change applies to all generated driver bindings, put the change into all drivers.
     * If it only applies to a single driver binding, put the change in the section associated with that driver
     * DO NOT MENTION: Internal-only changes like refactors or test improvements.
 1. Commit modifications to generated files.